28- or 30-Day Rehab Programs

 One at-home option is outpatient care, where you continue to live and sleep at home and check in on a regular basis.
-These options may seem more convenient than an inpatient program, but they require a lot of self-motivation, which can be difficult to muster in the throes of an addiction.
-Outpatient programs may not be best suited to people with severe addictions or for those with a history of repeated relapse—in these cases, a 28- or 30-day program is likely a better fit.
+This option may seem more convenient than an inpatient program, but it requires a lot of self-motivation, which can be difficult to muster in the throes of addiction.
+Outpatient programs may not be best suited to people with severe addictions or for those with a history of repeated relapse—in these cases, a 28- or 30-day rehab program is likely a better fit.

-How Much Does a 30-day Drug Abuse Program Cost?
+How Much Does a 30-Day Rehab Program Cost?

 The cost of 28- and 30-day drug and alcohol rehab varies depending on the program.
-Most run anywhere from $400 to $900 per day, depending on a few factors, including the location, insurance accepted, and the specific range of amenities and recreational offerings 5.
+Most run at anywhere from $400 to $900 per day, depending on a few factors, including the location, insurance accepted, and the specific range of amenities and recreational offerings.5

 There are many ways to pay for substance abuse treatment, including:

-- Out of pocket: You can pay for treatment using your checking or savings account.
-If you are able, you can pay in full up front—sometimes you’ll receive a discount for doing so.
-If you cannot afford to pay the full amount at once, ask about payment plans and sliding scale cost options, which adjust the cost to your ability to pay.
+- Out-of-pocket: You can pay for treatment using your checking or savings account.
+If you are able, you can pay in full up-front—sometimes you’ll receive a discount for doing so.
+If you cannot afford to pay the full amount at once, ask about payment plans and sliding scale cost options, which adjust the cost in relation to your ability to pay.

 - Scholarships: Many programs and government agencies offer rehab scholarships to help you pay for treatment.
 Be sure to ask those that you’re looking into about these options to help mediate costs.

-- Loans: You can take out a personal loan, a home equity loan, or a specialized healthcare loan to help cover the cost of treatment now and pay back the cost over time.
-Just be careful since the loan’s interest continues to build over time, and if you don’t pay it back relatively quickly, you end up paying a lot more.
+- Loans: You can take out a personal loan, a home equity loan, or a specialized healthcare loan to help cover the cost of treatment now and pay it back over time.
+Just be careful, since the loan’s interest continues to build over time, and if you don’t pay it back relatively quickly, you end up paying a lot more.

-When looking for a 30-day program, there are many factors to consider.
-First, ensure that the program is accredited, including certifications from any of the following 6:
+When looking for a 30-day rehab program, there are many factors to consider.
+First, ensure that the program is accredited, including certifications from any of the following:6

 - State substance abuse agency (SSA)